cesconettoedu/test_tab_arrastar/README.md

-# Welcome to your Expo app 👋
+# Welcome to my Expo app 👋

 A project to test an easy way to implement Tabs with drag navigation